Hashpack/hashconnect/README.md

 let privateKey = initData.privKey;
 ```

-You then need to connect to a node, if this is the first time a user is connecting to a node you don't need to pass anything in to the connect function.
+You then need to connect to a node, if this is the first time a user is connecting to a node you don't need to pass anything in to the connect function and it will generate a new **topicID**.
 If it's a returning user pass in the topic ID that the user was previously connected to.

 ```js
 let state = await hashconnect.connect();
 let topic = state.topic;
 ```

-This function returns a *state* object, containing a new **topic ID** (if you passed nothing in). **Make sure you store** this topic for reuse on subsequent user visits.
+This function returns a *state* object, containing a new **topicID** (if you passed nothing in). **Make sure you store** this topic for reuse on subsequent user visits.

 ### Pairing